-According to a survey in 2019, the average wedding costs in the United States is a whopping $33,900.
+According to a survey in 2019, the average wedding cost in the United States is a whopping $33,900.
 This amount includes the expenses for the wedding ceremony, reception, and the wedding ring.
 With so much money at stake, a wedding can even be the same as an investment.
 Unfortunately, natural disasters and accidents may strike at any time.
 These unfortunate incidents may result in last-minute cancellation or postponement of the wedding resulting in significant financial costs.
 Moreover, liabilities can also happen due to injuries among guests during the wedding reception.

 This is why many people are turning to wed insurance to protect themselves from risks due to unexpected events.
 So when anything goes wrong, you can have the assurance that wedding insurance is there to cover your financial liabilities during the wedding.

 If you are planning a wedding right now, here is some important information that you should know about wedding insurance.

 Wedding insurance is special event insurance that aims to protect the couple from financial losses in case of any mishaps, accidents, natural disasters, cancellation, postponement, and other unexpected issues that may occur before or during the wedding.

 There are two types of wedding insurance available on the market namely: cancellation or postponement insurance and liability insurance.